Dec 15, 2025

 If you find that your radio presets and clock settings reset themselves frequently, it’s likely due to voltage drops caused by a weakening battery.

-For all your Chevy battery needs and advice on maintaining your vehicle’s electrical system, visit Tom Davis Chevy Buick GMC Cadillac.
+For all your Chevy battery needs and advice on maintaining your vehicle’s electrical system, visit Tom Davis Chevy GMC Cadillac.
 Our experienced technicians here in Parsons, KS will check your battery and replace it if needed.
-Don’t wait until you’re stranded – take action today if you
+Don’t wait until you’re stranded – schedule a service appointment with us today!